COVID – A SOURCE OF THREATS OR OPPORTUNITIES FOR LINGUISTIC EDUCATION?

 We also seek papers addressing problems such as: What objectives are assigned to four language skills?, What sources do teachers implement for practising L1 and L2 skills?, What means are recommended in official documents to maximise pupils’ language production?, How much sense of freedom do schools advocate with regard to pupils’ choice of books and other texts?, What type of texts do pupils read/write most frequently/willingly?, By what means is creative writing encouraged?, What types of speaking skills are most representative in different cultures?, Which genres prove most conducive to pupils’ motivation to read (and thus to general education)?, Which elements of pupils’ native language prove most fossilised in their written texts?, What general abilities does effective writing require and foster?, etc.

-No earlier issues available as yet.
-Yet, it is useful to note that ERL Journal has come into existence upon a number of classifications to be reflected by the structure of each of its volumes:
+Note that ERL Journal has come into existence upon a number of classifications to be reflected by the structure of each of its volumes: